A topic from the subject of Experimentation in Chemistry.

 pH Meter

 An indicator is a substance that changes color depending on the pH of the solution.
-Litmus paper is a common example of an indicator.
+Litmus paper, phenolphthalein, and methyl orange are common examples.
+Different indicators change color over different pH ranges.

 Titration